-While many films pit their protagonist against a human counterpart, others depict those who must face the natural elements, and all that comes with it.
+While many films pit their protagonist against a human counterpart, others depict those who must face the natural elements and all that comes with it.
 Co-written and directed by Joe Penna, Arctic is a new survival drama film that aims to do just that.
-Grueling in its subject matter and purposeful in its pace, this is a movie that successfully delivers a brutal experience.
+Gruelling in its subject matter and purposeful in its pace, this is a movie that successfully delivers a brutal experience.

 The story follows a man stranded in the Arctic, trying his best to survive.
 Mads Mikkelson portrays the lead, Overgård, the individual doing all he can to find a way out of the treacherous predicament.